HOW TO CREATE AN INFLUENCER OR BLOGGER RATE SHEET

 Let’s go over them:

-Rate Sheet: A rate sheet is a simple document that is used when selling products or services.
+Rate Sheet: An Influencer rate sheet is a simple document that is used when selling products or services.
 It typically includes details about the rate for each product or service you are offering the brand, and even potential packages or bundles.

 It’s important to understand that your media kit and rate sheet are typically presented at different times.
 A media kit is something you would send to a brand first when introducing yourself and pitching the partnership and the rate sheet is something you would send after the brand partner has shown interest in working with you.